Ujwaldevgade/AJIO_WebApp/README.md

 # AJIO WebApp

 Welcome to the Ajio Web Application!
-This is a full-stack e-commerce platform built with React.js and other technologies.
+This is an e-commerce platform built with React.js and other technologies.
 The application allows users to browse products, add them to the cart, make purchases, and manage their profiles.